wavenorm123/WaveNorm_AGC/README.md

 The evaluation is performed on:

-- In-house generated speech dataset
+- Internal Dataset speech dataset
 - TIMIT Speech Corpus
 - Voicebank+Demand Dataset